2026 Illinois House of Representatives election: District 115

 The incumbent is Republican David Friess, who has not yet stated if he will run for re-election in 2026.

 District 116

 The incumbent is Republican Dave Severin, who has not yet stated if he will run for re-election in 2026.

 District 117

 The incumbent is Republican Patrick Windhorst, who has not yet stated if he will run for re-election in 2026.

 District 118

 The incumbent is Republican Paul Jacobs, who is retiring to run for state senator in District 59.
+Jacobs resigned to be appointed to the Illinois State Senate and was replaced by Scott Doody, who had won the Republican primary for the general election.